LazyDuchess/sbox-skateboard/README.md

 # skateboard
- Pro Skater clone for S&Box
+ WIP Pro Skater clone for S&Box.
+Based on THUG2 physics and gameplay.